Editor’s note: This story was previously published in March 2019. It has since been updated and republished.

 Will it, or won’t it?
 Will the war of tariffs being waged between the United States and China finally come to a close with an amicable solution?
-That certainly looks to be the case, though the terms of whatever deal is in the offing have thus far remained elusive.

 Still, it’s not a stretch to suspect whatever resolution is in the works will wind things back to the way they were early in the Trump Presidency.
 That means whichever stocks suffered because of stymied trade should find relief, while those names that were boosted by tough tariffs may also bump into a new headwind.

 There’s also a good-sized group of stocks that may peel back in response to encouraging headlines about tariffs due to the oft-seen “sell the news” effect.

 To that end, here’s a rundown of the top nine trade war stocks to sell now that it looks like the trade war is near an end.

 It was already fighting a losing battle, to be clear.
 The unveiling of an actual $35,000 version of the Model 3 had already sent Tesla (NASDAQ:TSLA) to multi-week lows, once investors realized the cost-cutting lengths to which the company had to go to in order to manufacture a car that cheap.
 But, an end to the tariff tiff could make matters even worse for TSLA stock.